If you currently have a garden plot at either McLaughlin Meadows or

 Riverside, you have first priority to renew your plots for the upcoming garden season.

-Non refundable payment can be made with cash or by cheque to the High River Garden Society and delivered to your garden manager.
+Non refundable payment can be made by e-transfer, cash, or cheque.
+Make cheques out to the High River Garden Society.
+E-Tansfers can be sent to firstname.lastname@example.org

-The Board will set fees shortly once we have our year end water bills, and projected maintenance costs.
-Existing gardeners have first priority to renew their plots.
+The Board will set fees annually based on our year end water bills and projected maintenance costs.

 Our water costs fluctuate dramatically from year to year based on temperature and seasonal rains (and their timing).
-We also pricing in the inevitable maintenance costs associated with the gardens infrastructure over the coming years.
-We have been monitoring our water usage at the meter yearly in an attempt to gauge if their are leaks in our system, and to guage if third parties are using our water.
-This was the case in 2017 when faulty fittings ruptured, and a contractor used the hydrants to fill watering trucks to establish plants on the SW berm.
+We also price in the inevitable maintenance costs associated with the gardens infrastructure over the coming years.
+We have been monitoring our water usage at the meter yearly in an attempt to gauge what prospective costs will be.

-We hope we can hold the line of plot fees at $50 but we still have ongoing water issues.
+We hope we can hold the line of plot fees at $50 but the facility is aging, and will start requiring replacement parts.